 "World peace starts with the individual" is a popular way of saying we all share responsibility for creating the world we want, a world that works for everyone.
-For me, Compassionate Communication, also called Nonviolent Communication, is a powerful way for each of us to create a deep space of peace and compassion within ourselves and step out of even subtle forms of violence.
+For me, Nonviolent Communication is a powerful way for each of us to create a deep space of peace and compassion within ourselves and step out of even subtle forms of violence.

-I am especially interested in spiritual growth, freedom and authenticity through Compassionate Communication.
-Compassion for ourselves and others is the root of non-violence, and I believe an essential part of creating peace on earth.
-In my trainings, I offer a wide array of tools from NVC with a focus on "inner NVC" growing the internal capacity of self-awareness to be compassionate with oneself and others.
-NVC develops our capacity to know what is going on inside ourselves and express it with care which means being deeply honest.
+I am especially interested in spiritual growth, freedom and authenticity through Nonviolent Communication, and that is reflected in my study, practice and teaching Living Compassion, the work of Robert Gonzales.
+Living Compassion is growing the internal capacity of self-awareness to be compassionate with oneself and others.
+Compassion is the root of nonviolence, and I believe an essential part of creating peace on earth.
+In my trainings, I offer a wide array of tools to develop our capacity to know what is going on inside ourselves and express it with care which means being deeply honest.
 We also grow our capacity to receive and understand what is going on in others and hold what is alive in them with compassion.
 When we establish ourselves in compassion, the precise words we use are less important.